viveksharma2175/cfn-simple-sintara-app/README.md

 ## Assumptions

 - The application will only listen to request on port 80, coming from the load balancer.
+- The application will be deployed in the Sydney region.
 - A new deployment to the cluster will result in overwriting the existing service.
 Deployment startegies like blue-green, canary, etc. is not implemented.
 - The commands will be run on a linux machine.
 (To run on a windows machine install git bash)